SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 Migrating all buttons and extensions from LioranBoard 1 to SAMMI must be done **manually**.
 SAMMI is too different from LioranBoard 1 (especially when it comes to how variables are handled) and therefore it's not possible to create a migration tool.

-SAMMI is created in Game Maker Studio 2 and offers both x64 and x86 version.

 You can run LioranBoard 1 and SAMMI **at the same time** without any issues.